 Things You Should Know About Floaters and Flashes

-As you get older, you may be noticing trouble developing with your vision.
+As you get older, you may notice trouble developing with your vision.
 Blurriness, difficulty seeing far or near objects, and other conditions might be the result of aging or caused by more serious issues.
 While you should schedule an eye exam every year with your eye doctor, if you are beginning to see floaters or flashes in your field of vision, this might be a sign to go get checked out sooner than later.
 Do you have questions about floaters and flashes?
 Read on for answers!

 What are Floaters and Flashes?

-Floaters – Floaters are actually little clumps of gel or cells inside the vitreous (the jelly-like fluid that fills your eye) of your eye.
+Floaters – Floaters are actually little clumps of gel or cells inside the vitreous humor (the jelly-like fluid that fills your eye) of your eye.
 Some people describe floaters as specks, clouds, or cobwebs moving around in their fields of vision.
 While it can seem like these little designs are floating in front of your eyes, they are actually within them.
 What you are seeing is the shadows cast on your retina.

-Flashes – If you have witnessed what seem to be flashing lights or lightning streaks in your field of vision, you might be experienced flashes.
+Flashes – If you have witnessed what seem to be flashing lights or lightning streaks in your field of vision, you might have experienced flashes.
 Many people describe flashes as “seeing stars.”
 Flashes are caused by the vitreous gel in your eye pulling away from or rubbing up against your retina.
 You might start to see flashes as you start aging, but if there is a sudden onset of them, you should be sure to contact an eye doctor right away.
 This could be a sign of a torn retina, which can seriously affect our vision.

 What Causes Floaters and Flashes?